 Now we apply Lemma~\ref{lem: loc_hyp} to the trapped set with $\eps=\frac{\lambda}{2}$.
-If $v\notin\Lambda$ then the invariant subbundles along the orbit through $v$ only exist for a finite time and, hence, they does not have to be perpendicular to $X$.
-Nevertheless we can still obtainperpendicular invariant bundles by taking orthogonal component (which only results in a slightly different constant $C$ in Lemma~\ref{lem: loc_hyp}).
+If $v\notin\Lambda$ then the invariant subbundles along the orbit through $v$ only exist for a finite time and, hence, they do not have to be perpendicular to $X$.
+Nevertheless, we can still obtain perpendicular invariant bundles by taking the orthogonal component (which only results in a slightly different constant $C$ in Lemma~\ref{lem: loc_hyp}).

 More specifically, we define the following linear subspaces of the space of Jacobi fields along a geodesic $\gamma_v$:

 where $J_{\xi}=J^{\bot}_{\xi}+J^{\parallel}_{\xi}$ with $J^{\bot}_{\xi}$ being a perpendicular Jacobi vector field and $J^{\parallel}_{\xi}$ being a tangential Jacobi vector field, i.e., $J^{\parallel}_{\xi}(t)=(\alpha t+\beta)\gamma_v'(t)$ for some $\alpha,\beta\in\mathbb R$.
 For any $\sigma\in\{s, u\}$, let $E^{\sigma}_{\bot}(v) := \{\xi\in T_vT^1M| J_{\xi}\in\mathcal J^{\sigma}_{\bot}(v)\}$.